I. Definitions and Scope of Policy

 i. expired, withdrawn, or pending listings

-ii. sold data, unless the actual sales price of completed transactions is accessible from public records
+ii. sales price on sold data if the actual sales price of completed transactions is accessible from public records (Amended 5/21)

 iii. the compensation offered to other MLS participants